2021 KNS Annual General Meeting Results

 Here is the “Official List” of Events:

-• JUNE 3RD, 7-9 PM KNS RECOGNITION AWARDS
+• June 1st, 7-9 PM KNS Recognition Awards

-Complete details will be available during the week on the events page of the KNS Website, and of course ..
+Complete details will available on the events page of the KNS Website, and of course ..
 Facebook

 Thanks for your time and please share with your fellow karateka, family, friends and fans!